top of page

 The Tin Forest

 Find out about where all our rubbish goes before going on a leaf hunt, learning about the different parts of a tree and their function and the lifecycle of a plant.
-Play games to help understand the importance of plants before planting a seed to take home.
+Play games to help understand the importance of plants before planting a seed.

 We are also happy to tailor-make a programme in order to link with class/year themes and topics.